microsoft/tilecode/manual.md

 You have four kinds of tiles and four kinds of sprites to work with.

-## Help
+## Help and Art Gallery

-Move the cursor around the screen to get help about all the features available:
+Move the cursor around the screen to get help about all the features available.

-![help cursor](pics/helpGallery.JPG)

 You can visit the art gallery to change the art associated with each kind of tile or sprite.
 Once you get used to the features available in TileWorld, you can turn off the help suggestions via the gear wheel on your game's home page.

+![help cursor](pics/helpGallery.JPG)

 ## Menu bar